asindhar/Java-RMI/README.md

 ## Setup:

-A very basic one-way Client and Server setup where a Client requests server time and the server sends a `Date` object to the client.
+A very basic two-way Client and Server setup where a Client requests server time and the server sends a `Date` object to the client.
 Client uses this `Date` object to extract time by invoking `getTime()` method on this `Date` object.
 After computing RTT client sets its system time to server time plus the half of RTT.

 ## Computing RTT: